UNISvalbard/gnss-compendium/updating.md

-# Updating the Leica Hardware version
+# Updating the Leica Hardware firmware

 The antenna and controller need to be updated individually, one major software version at a time.
 Proceed by going to myworld.leica-geosystems.com and login with the admin account.